microsoft/Requirements/README.md

 ```

 ### Isomorphic Enforcement
-Isomorphic execution means that our Requirements are enforced the same regardless of what context they are enforced.
+Isomorphic execution means that our Requirements are enforced the same regardless of what context they are enforced in.
 You will want your Requirements to run in a CICD pipeline for safe deployment practices and run manually from your local machine for development purposes, but in both contexts the Requirements should run exactly the same.

 We will accomplish this by implementing Separation of Concerns, separating our Requirement definitions from our execution logic:
 * `myrequirements.ps1`, which will return an array of Requirements.
-* `Invoke-Callstack.ps1`, which will be called in a CICD pipeline and write verbose status information to the output stream.
+* `Invoke-Verbose.ps1`, which will be called in a CICD pipeline and write verbose status information to the output stream.
     ```powershell
-    ./myrequirements.ps1 | Invoke-Requirement | Format-Callstack
+    ./myrequirements.ps1 | Invoke-Requirement | Format-Verbose
     ```
 * `Invoke-Checklist.ps1`, which will be called in a console and interactively write to the host.
     ```powershell